input-output-hk/quickcheck-dynamic/2022-09-28-introduce-q-d.md

   }
 ```

 The `m` parameter is here kept somewhat unconstrained in order to make it possible to run properties within the `IOSim` monad for faster tests execution.
+Also note the presence of the `logger` field which is used to capture logging output from all the nodes: Should an error happen or a postcondition fail, we can dump the log of each node which is invaluable to troubleshoot such failures.
+In general, testing systems in a black-box way emphasises the importance of good logging to provide as much context as possible should issues arise, and using quickcheck-dynamic makes no exception.

 ### Expressing Properties with Dynamic Logic